PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 related family, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
 No public API, artifact, dependency, runtime order, or TensorFlow boundary changed, and no pull request was created, reopened, or updated.

+The adjacent 11-step terminal affine/concat/split sequence is now characterized without production changes.
+Four focused tests freeze all ModelIR/layout arguments, both zero-argument top-level calls, and both distinct terminal neighbor pairs.
+All targets have direct module owners and no callback, diagnostics, or option is needed.
+The focused plus architecture suite passed 252 tests and all 11 TensorFlow-import-blocked tests passed.
+No pull request was created, reopened, or updated.